parulgupta2001/parulgupta-site/README.md

 # My Portfolio

 Hey!
 Welcome to my portfolio.

-My name is Parul Gupta and I am from Jaipur.
-I love travelling and to explore new places.
-My dream place is Switzerland.
+It's coming up tomorrow when I learn HTML and CSS with Tanay Pratap on Youtube.

+For now I know:
+Javascript
+Nodejs
+Repl.it